 What is Membership?

 As an unincorporated charity, the BDA Benevolent Fund is required to have a membership.
-Members oversee the organisation and have the responsibility and authority to exercise voting rights at the Annual General Meeting or other Extraordinary General Meeting.
+Members oversee the organisation and have the responsibility and authority to exercise voting rights at the Annual General Meeting (AGM) or other Extraordinary General Meeting (EGM).
 Members elect the Board of Trustees who oversee the charity on their behalf.
+The following video explains more:

 Do I need to be a Member in order to apply for help?